-The third type of error was misordering, in which the learner selects the writing instrument such as subject, object, adverb, etc., and puts it in the wrong formula (Dulay, Burt, & Krashen, 1982).
+The third type of error was misordering, in which the learner selects the writing instrument such as subject, object, adverb, etc., and puts it in the wrong formula (Dulay, 2urt, & Krashen, 1982).
 This type of error was found, for instance, in the following sentence "But he was again taken by shock when Martin went to the teacher to ask for glue tape to join the page".
 According to Herring (2016), sometimes an adverb can be placed at the beginning of the sentence, but contextually, it often occurs after the verb.
 The student utilized the writing instrument, an adverb "again" in the wrong position.
 To simplify the reader to understand the sentence, the writer was supposed to put an adverb "again" after the verb, not before the verb, because it made the sentence flow wrong.
 With such revision, the correct version of this sentence is, "But he was taken again by shock when Martin went to the teacher to ask for glue tape to join the page."

 The fourth and the last type of error was misformation, in which learners utilize the use of the wrong morphemes or structure (e.g., "hisself - himself" or usage of "me" for both subject and object, aux, verb, etc.) (Dulay, Burt, & Krashen, 1982).
 This type of error was found, for instance, in the following sentence "Though they are poor, they had enough food that they found in the wood".
 Herring (2016) states that past progressive uses the aux verb be (was & were), and past perfect tense is for a thing that appears before another action in the past.
 We use had and past participle.
-The student was supposed to use "were" instead of "are" because the narrative text tells something happened in the past.
-It uses, for instance, "once upon a time" or other phrases that indicate past tense.
+The student was supposed to use "were" instance, "once upon a time" or other phrases that indicate past tense.
 Thus, the sentence is supposed to use "were".

 The examples above were the representative sentences that often appear in the participants' narrative text.
-The researchers also present a table that shows the complete identification of the participants' sentences containing all types of errors and the calculation of each type of error percentage in Table 5.
+The researchers also present a table that shows the complete identification of the participants' sentences containing all types of errors and the calculation of each type of error calculation are table 5.